IdaFaust/hsro-inf-fpk.github.io/assets/02-vorlesung/slides.md

 - _Information hiding_ (or _encapsulation_) is a fundamental concept in object-oriented programming.

-- grouping information and algorithms to coherent modules

 - In Java, this is realized using
  - _interfaces_ (keyword `interface`): describe the externals of modules
  - _classes_ (keyword `class`): encapsulate information (variables) and business logic (methods).

+- Also, grouping information and algorithms to coherent modules
 ---

 # Information Hiding

-Storing an instance of a class that _implements_ (keyword `implements`) an interface in a reference to said interface illustrates the principle of _information hiding_.
+Storing an instance of a class that _implements_ (keyword `implements`) an interface in a reference

+Example of _information hiding_:

 ```java
 interface Intfc {